jbodah/quotes/README.md

 "Fail fast so you can succeed sooner." - Scott Klemmer, HCI Professer @ Stanford

 "Solving a problem simply means representing it so as to make the solution transparent." - Herbert Simon

+Not a quote, but an excellent article on why constructor injection is important in Ruby: http://solnic.eu/2013/12/17/the-world-needs-another-post-about-dependency-injection-in-ruby.html